AnnikaV9/lowbar/README.md

 <br />

-To make things *even* more simpler, you can wrap lowbar around an interable.
+To make things *even* more simpler, you can wrap lowbar around an iterable.
 It will automatically calculate how much to increase the percentage by every loop:
 ```python3
 for i in lowbar.LowBar(range(100)):
     time.sleep(0.5)